Wanted: Flycatcher Nest Photos

-Great Crested Flycatchers have a curious habit of adding snake skins to their nests.
+Great Crested Flycatchers and Ash-throated Flycatchers have a curious habit of adding snake skins to their nests.
 But, why do they do this?
-If you find a Great Crested Flycatcher nest this spring, take a photo and submit it to NestWatch to help us understand this unusual behavior.
+If you find a nest of either species this spring, take a photo and submit it to NestWatch to help us understand this unusual behavior.
 We’re collaborating with Dr. Vanya Rohwer of the Cornell University Museum of Vertebrates to address three main questions:

 1. Does the use of snake skins in nests vary across the breeding range?